 Are Trigger Point Injections Right for You?

 The best way to know if trigger point injections are right for you is to have a consultation with one of our board-certified, EmergeOrtho—Triangle Region Pain Management physicians or physical therapists (for dry needling).
-Schedule an appointment.
+To learn more, self-schedule an appointment now.
 Or, call us any time at (919) 220-5255.